9yte/VenoMave/README.md

 #### SPEECH COMMANDS
 Download our datasets and surrogate decoders (HMMs) from [here](https://drive.google.com/file/d/1nIzGFuZvLcMTVQIu7-c8FcNOtqD1NQ__/view?usp=sharing).
 Unzip it in the root directory.
+If you want to do the alignment yourself, you can follow the instructions: `align-speech-commands-dataset/`.

 ### Experiments
 To run experiments in the docker, you first need to build the docker image.